sac3g15/CoastSat_noc/README.md

 3. Input ROIs and the output location folder (e.g. ‘CoastSat-master_vSC’)
 4. Run.

-Once the table is saved the coordinates are in a table format, but we need a list…
+This will create a spreasheet of coordinates which we then need to make a list.
-5. Open in excel.
+1. Open in excel.
 Delete Column OBJECTID and top row, then click save
-6. Re-open the saved file in a text editor (notepad/notepad++)
+2. Re-open the saved file in a text editor (notepad/notepad++)
-7. Find and Replace.
+3. Find and Replace.
-8. Find ‘ ” ’.
+4. Find ‘ ” ’.
 Replace ‘ ‘.
-9. Find ‘ ]]), ’.
+5. Find ‘ ]]), ’.
 Replace ‘ ]]),\ ‘.
-10. Remove \ symbol on the last coordinate
+6. Remove \ symbol on the last coordinate

 ### 3.3	Begin processing
 1. Open Jupyter Notebook (following instructions in ‘Usage’) if not already open and navigate to `StudyArea_shoreline.ipyNote:`